alphanumeric3/special-umbrella/README.md

 ## How to use

 1. Run Kismet.
-You can use the (hopefully) included wardriving config with `--override wardrive -T kismet` to only collect WiFi networks, and not devices connected.
+You can use the (hopefully) included wardriving config with `kismet --override wardrive -T kismet` to only collect WiFi networks, and not devices connected.

 2. Then run `./query.sh <name of db> <ssid to look for>`.
 The name of the database is the newly created `.kismet` file.